exakat/php-dictionary/dictionary/cross-cutting-concerns.ini.rst

 The problem is that naively implementing a cross-cutting concern leads to code duplication: the same logging or auth check is copy-pasted into dozens of classes.
 When the requirement changes, every copy must be updated.

-Solutions in PHP:
+Possible solutions:

-- Middleware, PSR-15: HTTP pipeline stages that wrap every request/response
+- Middleware, PSR-15: ``HTTP`` pipeline stages that wrap every request/response
 - Event listeners / hooks: framework events dispatched at lifecycle points
 - Decorators: wrap a service class to add behaviour without modifying it
-- PHP Attributes + compile-time code generation*(e.g., AOP with Spiral Framework)
+- PHP Attributes + compile-time code generation, such as AOP with Spiral Framework
 - Aspect-Oriented Programming, AOP: intercepts method calls to inject cross-cutting logic.

 .. code-block:: php